 The Future of Netflix in Korea

 Netflix has been able to raise its prices without losing customers.
 Netflix has increased its plans by $1-2 in the US while continuing to add new users.
 Currently, in Korea, Netflix plans range from 9,500 KRW to 17,500 KRW a month.
 Data shows that Netflix has room to increase its prices even higher without losing many of its users.
-This could be the result of the fact that people need streaming services like Netflix more than ever due to lockdowns associated with the coronavirus.
-However, once COVID-19 becomes under control, all streaming services are sure to lose users.
-Therefore, Netflix is sure to see a decrease in its rate of new subscribers.

 But what about the Korean market?

-Netflix currently has more than 5 million subscribers in South Korea.
-Overall, Netflix has over 222 million subscribers globally.
+Netflix currently has more than 6 million subscribers in South Korea.
+Overall, Netflix has over 238 million subscribers globally.
 Compare this to their top competitors:

-• Amazon Prime – 200 million
+- Amazon Prime – 200 million

-• Disney Plus – 130 million
+- Disney Plus – 130 million

-• Hulu – 43 million
+- Hulu – 43 million

-• Apple TV – 40 million
+- Apple TV – 40 million

 Room for Growth

 Korea has a population of 51.7 million people.
 This means that Netflix has a little under 10% of the Korean population as subscribers.
 Therefore there is a huge opportunity to grow their subscribers in Korea over the next few years.
-This is why Netflix will be looking to invest half a billion dollars into Korean content for 2022.
+This is why Netflix will be looking to invest half a billion dollars into Korean content for 2023.
 Netflix does not solely focus on original content, Netflix fully understands the importance of streaming popular Korean shows and movies that Koreans recognize.
 This is why they will continue to pay the license fees for these shows.

-Netflix has a 3 year deal with South Korean media conglomerate CJ ENM’s Studio Dragon.
+Netflix has a 3-year deal with South Korean media conglomerate CJ ENM’s Studio Dragon.
 Together they will create original content and Netflix will have access to their licensed titles.
 In addition, Netflix has a multi-year program supply deal with Korean producer JTBC Content Hub.
 The deal involved the two sides working together to co-develop and showcase JTBC’s prime-time TV drama globally.
 Netflix had already been working with JTBC for 3 years.
 They licensed over 600 hours of JTBC’s scripted and unscripted TV shows such as Sky Castle, Life, My Country: The New Age, and Something in the Rain.

-While these partnerships will play a vital role for Netflix in Korea, the key will be for Netflix to create original Korean content of their own.
+While these partnerships will play a vital role for Netflix in Korea, the key will be for Netflix to create original Korean content of its own.
 In addition, Netflix plans to be the go-to distributor for Korean future Korean films.
 This could end up being the norm for films to be distributed on Netflix rather than in theaters.

 Netflix Production Studios in Korea